bdonyan/GestureGenie/README.md

-# Gesture Genius
+# Gesture Genie

 ## Overview

-Gesture Genius is a web application that bridges the gap between the deaf and hearing communities by translating spoken language into American Sign Language (ASL) using real-time video and tone detection.
+Gesture Genie is a web application that bridges the gap between the deaf and hearing communities by translating spoken language into American Sign Language (ASL) using real-time video and tone detection.
+Additionally, the application offers sign-to-speech functionality, translating ASL gestures into spoken language using computer vision techniques.

 ## Features